 Fresh lemongrass – Lemongrass paste.
 For this recipe, use 1 1/2 tsp of lemongrass paste.

-Sweet Turnip – If you are not familiar with sweet turnips or can’t find them, feel free to swap to other vegetable carbs such as pumpkin & corn.
+Sweet Turnip – If you are not familiar with sweet turnips or can’t find them, feel free to swap to other vegetable carbs such as pumpkin and corn.

 Prawn – Since the ingredients contain different types of soy-based products as protein, feel free to skip this ingredient and increase the quantity of tofu or tempeh.